fiduh/azure-blob-azure-ad/README.md

 Scope assignment answers the question "Where can it be done?"

+Example:

+"What can be done?" - OWNER Role (Every action can be performed)

+"Who can do it?" - USER (JOE)

+"Where can it be done?" - VM RESOURCE (DEV-VM)

+These 3 things are combined into what's called role assignment.
+Role assignment is a combination of the role definition, security principal, and scope

 Create a User, attach a Reader role to it at the subscription level, attach a Storage owner role to it at the Container level, and Repeat for the second user.

 Create, Roles and Policies to restrict files for Users and Groups - Azure AD